 Five separate compartments and many pockets inside those compartments make this bag have almost unlimited organization possibilities.
 There is the laptop/tablet compartment, the main compartment, a small scratch-free compartment, a front compartment, and a vertical zip compartment in the center of the front of the bag.

 The main compartment features a sleeve inside that can divide books and notebooks from all of your other things.
-Sunglasses or a smartphone could fit in the small compartment on top that is lined with a scratch free material.
+Sunglasses or a smartphone could fit in the small compartment on top that is lined with a scratch free durable fabrics.
 The front vertical zippered compartment is pretty shallow, but could fit a map or other flat objects.

 The front compartment can be unzipped and opened all the way up.
 There are separate mesh pockets that can fit a smartphone, pens and pencils, business cards, and any other small things you need to store.
 There is also another zippered pocket inside this compartment.